 2. Consignment Shops

-Consignment shops are a specific kind of thrift store where secondhand clothes are sold on consignment.
+Consignment shops are a specific kind of thrift shop where secondhand clothes are sold on consignment.
 You bring in your items, and if they sell, the store gives you a share of the sale price.
 According to a 2014 piece in HuffPost, most stores keep between 25% and 60% of the proceeds and pass the rest on to you.

 However, experts say you shouldn’t expect to make a lot of money selling on consignment.
 You only get paid if your items sell, and even then, you may have to wait a while for your money.
 According to Reader’s Digest, many consignment stores pay their suppliers with a check every three months for everything that’s sold during that time.

 If you have older clothes in good condition to sell, you could get more for them by choosing a consignment shop that has “vintage” in its name.
 Vintage clothing stores specialize in clothing and accessories that are clearly from another era, but not old enough to qualify as antiques.
 They’re the kind of stores where you’d find anything from a 1920s evening bag to a pair of bell-bottom jeans from the 1970s.
-Any item dating from 1980 or later is probably too new to qualify as vintage.
+Any item dating from later than the 1990s is probably too new to qualify as vintage.

 3. Plato’s Closet

 If you’d rather not wait until your clothes sell to receive money for them, check out Plato’s Closet.
 This chain deals in gently used brand-name clothing and accessories for teens and young adults.
 It focuses particularly on designer clothes and on-trend looks.
 Plato’s Closet takes sizes 00 to 30 (XS to 6X) for women and 28 to 42 (XS to 3X) for men.